 Hi!
 I am an assistant professor of philosophy at UCL.
 I finished my graduate studies at Oxford in 2017.
-During my PhD I have also been a lecturer at Oxford’s Exeter College and Worcester College, a visiting assistant professor at Columbia (Barnard), and a visiting fellow at NYU.
+During my PhD I have been a lecturer at Oxford’s Exeter College and Worcester College, a visiting assistant professor at Columbia (Barnard), and a visiting fellow at NYU.

 My current research focusses on modality and causation, in ancient and contemporary debates.
 I look at both ancient and contemporary metaphysics and semantics.
 Broader interests include philosophy of mind, social philosophy, and feminist philosophy.